Looking for the unanswerable questions

 The novel thing about this project is that it incorporates ideas from other parts of logic, like set theory and computability theory.
 And it's interesting because these fields of mathematics look like they're very far apart, but they seem to be coming together in the recent past.

 We work in the field of proof theory.
 This part of logic doesn’t deal with the construction of proofs themselves and how to use them to answer questions.
-Instead, its all about the existence of proofs – whether there is a proof for a claim in mathematics or not.
+Instead, it’s all about the existence of proofs – whether there is a proof for a claim in mathematics or not.
 We are now building on work being carried out since the middle of the twentieth century, namely infinitary proofs and functorial proofs, which describe abstractions of mathematical proofs of infinite length based on different kinds of infinities.

 Personal details